Skip to main content

 For a runnable code example, check out the guide on providing models.

-For instance, to use @upscalerjs/esrgan-thick, you'd first install it:
+For instance, to use @upscalerjs/esrgan-thick, we'd first install it:

 npm install @upscalerjs/esrgan-thick